 On cold trips in the 5–15º F range, four layers consisting of a base layer top, wool blend top, fleece top, and insulated jacket are usually sufficient for me.

-How to Keep Feet and Hands Warm and Dry
+How to Keep Feet and Hands Warm and Dry in Winter

 If your feet are cold while hiking it is most likely because your boots are too tight.
 The restricted circulation is keeping your feet cold.

 If you are wearing your boots around camp, keep them unlaced.
 The looser the boots, the warmer your feet will be.
 You can also stand on your solid core sleeping pad.
-When you are outside your tent cooking or socializing, take your solid pad with you and use it as insulation.
+When you are outside your tent cooking or socializing, it is important to take your solid pad with you and use it as insulation.
 If you simply stand around directly on the snow without moving, your feet will get cold, even if you are wearing down booties.

 You do not need fully waterproof boots in the Cascade Mountains so you do not need vapor-barrier socks to prevent soaking your boots with sweat.
 However, if your water resistant boots are older than a year, consider adding new waterproofing with a fabric and leather waterproofing product.